Skip to content

 Make-Ahead and Storage

-How to Store: Cover the soup, separate from the toppings, and keep it in the refrigerator for up to 7 days.
+How to Store: Cover the soup, separate it from the toppings, and keep it in the refrigerator for up to 7 days.
 Freeze the soup covered, separate from the toppings, for up to 3 months.
 Thaw in the refrigerator for 1 day before reheating.

 How to Reheat: Add the desired amount to a small saucepot and heat over low heat until hot.
 You may need to readjust the seasonings with salt and pepper.